+'''

+java.net.

-java.net.\ java.lang.Object
+java.lang.Object

+'''

-- 2 Save the configuration file with an appropriate name and in an appropriate place. - 3 On the Orchestrator server system, navigate to the folder that contains configuration files.
+- 2 Save the configuration file with an appropriate name and in an appropriate place. - 3 Navigate to the following folder on the Orchestrator server system.

-Option Action If you installed Orchestrator with the vCenter Server installer Go to install_directory \VMware\Infrastructure\Orchestrator\app- server\conf.
-If you installed the standalone version of Orchestrator Go to $install\directory\VMware\Orchestrator\app-server\conf.$ If you downloaded and deployed the virtual appliance Go to /etc/vco/app-server/.
+Option Action If you installed the standalone version of Orchestrator thm:conf:conf:conf:conf:conf:conf:conf:conf If you downloaded and deployed the virtual appliance Go to /etc/vco/app-server/.

-- 4 Open the vmo.properties configuration file in a text editor. - 5 Set the com.vmware.scripting.rhino-class-shutter-file system property by adding the following line to the vmo.properties file.
+- 4 Open the vmo.properties configuration file in a text editor. - 5 Set the com.vmware.scripting.rhino-class-shutter-file system property by adding the following line to the vmo.properties file. - com.vmware.scripting.rhino-class-shutter-file=path_to_your_configuration_file - 6 Save the vmo.properties file.

-com.vmware.scripting.rhino-class-shutter-file=path\to\your\configuration\file

-- 6 Save the vmo.properties file. - 7 Restart the Orchestrator server.
+7 Restart the Orchestrator server.